Once I’ll certainly die, each of us reaches this destination,

 And the horses I stole will start rushing with my soul on.

-There’s the end to it all, soon I’ll test seedless paradise apples,
+There’s the end to it all, soon I’ll test seedless Paradise apples,

 As they might turn me back, I’ll come to being quiet and slow.